 Keep reading to learn the magic behind QR codes and how to create your own.

-What Is a QR Code?
+What is a QR code?

-QR codes usually look something like this:
+QR codes typically look like this:

 QR Codes vs. Barcodes

 QR codes and barcodes are similar in that they are both visual representations of data, but how the information stored within them is read sets them apart.
 Barcodes are one-dimensional and the data stored in them is read horizontally.
 QR codes are two-dimensional and the data stored in them is read horizontally and vertically.